Reductions towards a characteristic free proof of the Canonical Element Theorem: Introduction

 \section{Introduction}

 Let $(R,\fm_R)$ be a local ring of dimension $n$.
-The aim of this paper is to provide some results that we hope they can be possibly useful for obtaining a desired characteristic free proof of the following celebrated results in Commutative Algebra, all of which have been shown to be equivalent.
+The aim of this paper is to provide some results that we hope can be useful for obtaining a characteristic free proof of the following celebrated results in Commutative Algebra, all of which have been shown to be equivalent.

 \textbf{Direct Summand Theorem (DST):} If $R$ is module finite over a regular local subring $P$, then the inclusion $P\rightarrow R$ splits in the category of $P$-modules.

 \textbf{Monomial Theorem (MT):} Let $x_1,\ldots,x_n$ be a system of parameters for $R$.
 Then